ATajadod94/TengagedBlade/README.md

 Regardless, it provides popular functionality to the users of the website.

 Tengaged blade is hosted on a google vritual machine.
 It grabs a username which must be an existing user on Tengaged.com, scrapes the site and returns multiple relevant statistical figures.
-The scarping is done via Python and executed via a common Gateway Interface.
+The scarping is done via Python and executed by a common (CGI) Gateway Interface.
 At this time, a database is not being collected.
 Finally, Ajax is used to load the website dynamically.

 ## Technologies Used